orioljc/getting_and_cleaning_data_PROJECT/README.md

 (b) CodeBook.md  Contains information of the variables used in the project.
 It can be used as a reference.

+(c) "features_info.txt" Contains information about each feature.

-(c) README.md  It is this document.
+(d) README.md  It is this document.